milanvthakor/task-manager-api/README.md

 - **Request Body**: The request body must be in JSON format and include the following fields:
     - `title` (string, required): The title of the task.
     - `description` (string, optional): The description of the task.
     - `status` (string, required): The status of the task.
-It can have one of the following values: "todo", "in progress", "done".
+It can have one of the following values: "todo", "in progress", or "done".
 - **Example Request**:
     ```
     POST /api/tasks